What Is PostGIS?

 automatically add/change an GDAL_DATA environment variable putting this path in for you.
 If you use GDAL already (or you are running both PostGIS 32-bit and 64-bit, chances are you already have this environment variable set and you may not want to overwrite it.
 PostGIS will work happily with an existing one, but just remember if you uninstall a PostGIS or your GDAL, these functions may stop working and you'll need to repoint the environment variable.

 - -- Enable Raster drivers.
-In 2.0.6, 2.1.3 all raster drivers were disabled by default.
+All raster drivers are disabled by default.
 Saying yes to this prompt allows the most common drivers (that are considered safe).
-E.g. they don't call out to web services etc. If you are not content with the list shown there, you may want to explicitly enable additional drivers using the new PostGIS 2.2.
-GUC raster features PostGIS GDAL Enabled Raster Drivers GUC, that can either be set using
+E.g. they don't call out to web services etc. If you are not content with the list shown there, you may want to explicitly enable additional drivers using the GUC raster features PostGIS GDAL Enabled Raster Drivers GUC, that can either be set using

 ALTER SYSTEM (for 9.4+), or ALTER DATABASE for specific databases.

-- -- Enable Out of database rasters.
-In 2.0.6, 2.1.3 out of database rasters were disabled by default.
+- -- Out of database rasters are disabled by default for security reasons.
 If you need them, say yes to this prompt.
-Again if you want each database to have different settings, you can opt for the new PostGIS 2.2 GUC route.
+Again if you want each database to have different settings, you can opt for the GUC route.
 Enable Out of Database rasters GUC

-For those of you who want to try experimental builds -- e.g. We have experimental Windows builds made weekly or as frequently as anything interesting happens in the PostGIS code base.
+For those of you who want to try experimental builds -- e.g. We have experimental Windows builds made as part of our continuous integration process when anything changes in the PostGIS code base.
 These can be downloaded from http://postgis.net/windows_downloads.

 Creating a spatial database using SQL